japgolly/scalacss/doc/reqs.md

 * FR-07: Dev shall be able to define custom CSS attributes.
 * FR-17: Dev shall be able to define a style that affects unspecified, optionally existant children.
 (Must like & in LESS.
 Required for FR-15.)
 * FR-20: For styles that require repeated declaration with different keys (eg `-moz-`), Dev shall be able to specify the style and its variants with a single declaration.
+* FR-21: Dev shall be able to create a group of styles that can be included into an external project's styles in Ω(1) LoC.

 ##### Composition
 * FR-05: Dev shall be able to compose styles to form a new style.